‘Metabolic flexibility’ is a term that’s been thrown around a lot recently.

 - Others use a cyclic ketogenic diet that involves staying low carb most of the time and then switching to high-carb on days that they train the bigger muscles that require more glycogen (e.g., squats and deadlifts).

 - My friend Cain Foley (who wrote the excellent book Don’t Eat for Winter) alternated between high protein and fat meals in the morning and high carb low-fat meals later in the day around his workouts to get lean for a bodybuilding competition at 45.
-By staying out of the carb+fat danger zone, his meals were always satiating, and he was able to fuel his training with fast-acting carbs when required.
+By staying out of the carb+fat danger zone, his meals were always satiating, and he could fuel his training with fast-acting carbs when required.

-- Closer to home, my wife Monica sticks to a fairly low carb way of eating to manage her Type 1 Diabetes.
-But when her blood sugar happens to go below the ideal range, she might eat some fruit (e.g., half an apple) to boost her blood glucose back into the normal range (note: the quickest and most effective way to raise glucose, and get out of a low caused by excess insulin, is glucose tablets)
+- Closer to home, my wife Monica sticks to a fairly low-carb way of eating to manage her Type 1 Diabetes.
+But when her blood sugar happens to go below the ideal range, she might eat some fruit (e.g., half an apple) to boost her blood glucose back into the normal range (note: the quickest and most effective way to raise glucose and get out of a low caused by excess insulin, is glucose tablets)

 - People using Data-Driven Fasting find they get great results when they prioritise protein at their first meal of the day to maximise satiety.
 They often find their blood sugars have dropped significantly below your trigger later in the day and can have some higher carb/low-fat foods, improving sleep and reducing cortisol.